 Had an adventure?
 Show where you've been!
 On your own SmugMug site, you can flaunt your photos on a map.

-Add a Map to Your SiteClick Customize > Customize Site.
+Add a Map to Your SiteClick Customize > Content and Design.
 Then Drag the Map content block from the Content Block Inspector to your homepage, page, gallery, or folder where you want it to appear.

 - Maps can be displayed in all galleries, including passworded, Anyone with the Link (unlisted), and Only Me (private) galleries.

 - Hidden photos won't show on maps placed on Pages outside galleries.
 This includes photos in password-protected, Unlisted (Anyone with the Link), and Private (Only Me) galleries, as well as photos protected by a site-wide viewing password.

 You can populate the map using these options:* Recent* Popular* Galleries I Choose* Photos I Choose* Keywords